llm-bible/llm-bible.github.io/_publications/wu2024what.markdown

 ---
 layout: publication
-title: "What Are The Limits Of Cross-lingual Dense Passage Retrieval For Low-resource Languages?"
+title: What Are The Limits Of Cross-lingual Dense Passage Retrieval For Low-resource Languages?
 authors: Wu Jie, Ren Zhaochun, Verberne Suzan
 conference: "Arxiv"
 year: 2024